Highpoint2000/LiveMap/README.md

 ## v2.1 BETA

+- Design adjustments
+- Frequency list can be hidden (red square)
+- Clicking on the city displays all stations in the location
 - Frequency list with direct selection of the frequency for the FM-DX web server and direct link to the livestream

 ## Installation notes: